 In Villa Borghese, like most city parks, you can enjoy your free time in all peace, have a picnic, and play games with children.
 There are several playgrounds where children can play, which you can hardly find in the center.
 Assume that you will stay in the park for about 1 to 2 hours (this does not include the activities below).
 If you are going to do the following activities, it is important to bring food and drinks with you.

-Activities in Rome with kids – feed cats at Largo di Torre Argentina
+Rome with kids – feed cats at Largo di Torre Argentina

 by Claudia Tavani of Strictly Rome